Are there credit cards for people with poor credit histories?

 Yes, people with poor credit should still consider applying for a credit card.
 Many people think they are ineligible for a credit card because of their low credit score.
 However, this is rarely true.
 Some companies even make specific cards intended for consumers with low credit.
 These cards provide the opportunity to rebuild credit and may allow you to raise your credit score so you’ll be eligible for better cards in the future.

-Your credit will not fix itself, and in most cases, applying for a credit card is the best way to raise your poor credit score.
+Your credit will not fix itself, and in most cases, applying for a credit card is the best first step to raise your poor credit score.
+Then if you're approved, keep your balance under the credit limit, and make on-time payments.
 Although it can be daunting to face your fear of rejection and apply, it’s best to get the application process out of the way so you can get on the road to improving your credit score.

 What type of credit score is typically considered poor?

-By the VantageScore credit scoring system, anyone with a credit score in the range of 550 to 649 is considered to have poor credit.
+By the VantageScore credit scoring system, anyone with a credit score below 550 is generally considered to have poor credit.

 Can credit cards for poor credit help improve your credit score and history?